NGIOproject/nextgenio-docs/user_guide/connect.rst

 ---------------------

-In order to access the NEXTGenIO machine, you will have to acquire access to both the gateway machine, called hydra-vpn, and the machine itself.
+In order to access the NEXTGenIO machine, you will have to acquire access to both the gateway machine, called hydra-vpn, and to the NGIO machine itself.
 Access to both systems is granted via the `SAFE system <https://safe.epcc.ed.ac.uk/safadmin/>`_ (Note that this is not the same SAFE as the one used for access to ARCHER).
 If you do not have an account with the SAFE system yet, follow the *create